 The more people looking out for one another, the more effective we will be at protecting the community.

 You should take the following precautions to protect yourself and your property:

 - Store the HUPD urgent number (617-495-1212) in your cell phone.
 If you feel uncomfortable, afraid, or observe suspicious activity please call the HUPD immediately for assistance.

 - When you leave your room or office, even for a moment, always keep your doors and windows locked.
 Do not prop open or disengage the locking system on the door.

-- Never leave your purse, wallet, book bag, laptop, cell phone, iPod, or other property unattended even for a moment in a public setting.
+- Never leave your purse, wallet, book bag, laptop, cell phone, earbuds, or other property unattended even for a moment in a public setting.